rougier/matplotlib-tutorial/README.rst

        E['magnitude'][i] = float(row[4])

-Now, we need to draw earth on a figure to show precisely where the earthquake center is and to translate latitude/longitude in some coordinates matplotlib can handle.
+Now, we need to draw the earth on a figure to show precisely where the earthquake center is and to translate latitude/longitude in some coordinates matplotlib can handle.
 Fortunately, there is the `basemap
 <http://matplotlib.org/basemap/>`_ project (that tends to be replaced by the